mmistakes/minimal-mistakes/_posts/2023-09-06-load-balancer.md

 By default, the configuration file locations is: `src/main/resources/application.conf` and it follows `HOCON` format.

-(We could have also taken the command line argument for parsing config file location, but let's keep it simple and default for now)

 You may have different ideas as to what to configure, but I believe there are four must have things:
 - `port` - load balancer port
 - `host` - load balancer host (port + host = url)